HannanLK/code-red-server/README.md

 Notes
 - This implementation maintains in-memory game state and is suitable for development only.
 - Add persistence, authentication, and validation for production.

+## Database migrations

+To apply SQL migrations in correct order, use the master script:

+1) Open psql connected to your database, then run:

+   \i 'D:/office/code-red/code-red-server/db/Migration/000_all_in_order.sql'

+This ensures 001 → 008 run sequentially, avoiding out‑of‑order errors such as missing types (game_mode) or functions (uuid_generate_v4).

+If you prefer running individually, always execute files in numerical order.

+Notes:
+- 002 and later depend on uuid-ossp; we guard with CREATE EXTENSION IF NOT EXISTS but still recommend running 001 first.
+- Partitioned tables now include the partition key column in their primary keys to satisfy PostgreSQL constraints.
+- Social functions in 006 have been corrected and will compile cleanly.